 When you apply for an extended permit you will not necessarily need to prove your identity at a service point if you log in to Enter Finland using strong electronic identification, such as your Finnish online banking credentials.

 Extended permit without visiting a service point to prove your identity

-You may not have to visit a service point when you apply for an extended permit on the Enter Finland online service.
-Use strong electronic identification when you log in to Enter Finland before you fill in your application for an extended permit.
+When you apply for an extended permit in Enter Finland, you can save time and avoid visiting a service point.
+Log in to Enter Finland with your Finnish online banking credentials and fill in the application.
 When you submit your application, Enter Finland will let you know if you have to go and prove your identity at a service point or not.

 Also a child under 18 years of age can avoid visiting a service point if he or she applies for an extended permit at the same time with his or her parent

 The following are the most common reasons for having to visit a service point of the Finnish Immigration Service to prove your identify even when you have used strong electronic identification:

 - You did not attach the retrieval code of a digital passport photo to your application.